Community Service in the Upper School

 Empty Bowl (Event held every other year in February)

 The SSFS community hosts biennial Empty Bowl dinners, which raise funds to feed the hungry in our area.
 These efforts have been supported by hundreds of volunteers from our community who have created thousands of beautiful, hand-painted bowls, as well as local restaurants and volunteer chefs who have provided thousands of servings of soup and bread.

 Summer Service Trips, headed by Upper School faculty members, are designed to promote service learning in our school.
 In keeping with Friends values, students share their time and abilities with others, helping in real and concrete ways.
-Applications may be picked up in the Upper School Community Service office.

-In past summers, Upper School students participating in SSFS summer service trips program have performed service in South Africa, Honduras, Ecuador and the Galapagos Islands, West Virginia, and DC; one group also biked the Alleghey mountains to raise money to build a school in Pakistan/Afghanistan.
+In past summers, Upper School students participating in SSFS summer service trips program have performed service in South Africa, Honduras, Ecuador and the Galapagos Islands, West Virginia, and DC; one group also biked the Allegheny mountains to raise money to build a school in Pakistan/Afghanistan.
 Other groups contributed to their communities in a variety of ways: helping to construct a classroom for students studying electrical technology, rehabing houses in rural America for older citizens, and developing an after-school program that included teaching theater and dance to young children.